dseguy/phptips/tips/aliasConflicts.rst

 This means that reusing a namespace's class name as an alias is prone to random failures, depending on the inclusions.

-As a side note, the use command does not need the definition of the orginal, until actual usage.
+As a side note, the use command does not need the definition of the original, until actual usage.

 .. image:: ../images/aliasConflicts.png